What is the circular economy?

-The circular economy aims to keep equipment and assets in use for as long as possible by recovering and regenerating materials at the end of a product’s life cycle.
-Put simply, circularity is about implementing the ideas of reduce, reuse, recycle—and in that order.
+The circular economy aims to keep assets in use for as long as possible by recovering and regenerating materials at the end of a product’s life cycle.
+Put simply, it’s about implementing the ideas of reduce, reuse, recycle—and in that order.

 Our philosophy is simple: waste not.